 Students are encouraged to resolve concerns by first talking directly with the College representative involved.
 If a student has not been able to resolve his or her complaint by speaking directly with the individual, he or she should discuss it with the College official responsible for that area of the College.
 The student should attempt to resolve the issue within 30 days of the occurrence.
 If the student is still not satisfied, he or she may file a written complaint, using the Student Grievance Form, with the Vice President for Student Life and Dean of Students as soon as possible, but no later than 6 months from the date of the incident.
-The Vice President of Student Life and Dean of Students using the complaint.
+The Vice President of Student Life and Dean of Students will review the complaint and determine the appropriate Office or Department to respond to the complaint.
 If the complaint is about the Vice President for Student Life and Dean of Students, the student should direct the complaint to the President.